FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

 -----------

 1. Click the Assign Elevation
-   to Grid from Points Layer icon to interpolate the elevation data to the grid.
+   to Grid button to interpolate the elevation data to the grid.

 .. image:: ../../img/Sample-Elevation-From-Points/Sample005.png